vikashraghuvanshi/TipCalculator/README.md

 16. Verify that the design is firm for different output results.
 17. Verify that nothing is shown when the data is not provided in the input values.
 18. NaN (Not a Number) is displayed in the results when the input value is different from integers.
-19. Verify that the Tip Percentage and People Number take only numeral values.
+19. Verify that the Tip Percentage and People Number take only numerical values.
-20. Verify that there is no ambiguous data is there when we input and output data is provided.
+20. Verify that there is no ambiguous data when input and output data is provided.